Enhancing deep learning of ammonia/natural gas combustion kinetics via physics-aware data augmentation and scale separation: Methodology

+Data-driven models often face challenges in generalizing beyond their training domain, especially within the complex, high-dimensional space of combustion chemistry.
+Ensuring that the training dataset comprehensively covers the relevant thermochemical states encountered during turbulent combustion is essential for developing robust models suitable for CFD simulations.

+Previous research in deep learning for combustion chemistry integration has predominantly relied on datasets derived from small-scale, computationally efficient simulations of canonical combustion problems \cite{wan_chemistry_2020,ding_machine_2021}.
+These datasets typically encompass thermochemical states that resemble those found in realistic turbulent flames with similar fuel and oxidizer compositions.
+Such an approach provides a practical foundation for training surrogate models, as it captures key features of the relevant high-dimensional thermochemical composition space while maintaining computational tractability.

+Many prior studies have aimed to develop neural network models with broad generalization capabilities by combining data from multiple small-scale simulations with different configurations \cite{ding_machine_2022,li_comprehensive_2025}.
+The rationale is to ensure diverse thermochemical state coverage across various operating conditions, such as different turbulence intensities, equivalence ratios, or fuel blending ratios.
+This approach helps to enhance the robustness and applicability of the surrogate models across a wide range of turbulent combustion scenarios.

+In contrast, this work focuses on identifying the minimal data requirements for effective model performance in CFD simulations by limiting data generation to a single canonical combustion problem.
+This approach streamlines data collection, accelerates data generation, and facilitates easier updates or expansions of the dataset.
+It also simplifies the analysis of dataset quality and helps to understand which factors influence model accuracy and generalization.
+While the applicability of the trained model is limited to turbulent flames under the same operating conditions as the sampled canonical flame, the data generation process can be readily adapted to different blending ratios or mixture compositions, thereby extending the methodology’s overall applicability.

+In this work, we develop DFODE models tailored for premixed combustion of ammonia/natural gas blends with a specific NH$_3$ blending ratio of 60\% and a stoichiometric equivalence ratio.
+The choice of a higher ammonia blending ratio is driven by ongoing research interest in ammonia-rich combustion conditions, which remain relatively underexplored in the context of deep learning-based combustion chemistry modeling.
+Our goal is to enable these models to accurately simulate NH$_3$/CH$_4$ premixed flames under turbulent flow conditions.

-To develop a DNN model applicable to turbulent premixed combustion simulations of NH$_3$/CH$_4$ mixtures with a NH$_3$ blending ratio of 60\% and a global equivalence ratio of 1, we sample from a single 1D freely propagating premixed laminar flame.
-The unburnt gas temperature is set to be 300 K, and the ambient pressure is 1 atm.
-The computational domain consists of premixed fuel/air mixtures in one half and equilibrium states computed using Cantera in the other half.
-The mesh resolution is designed to resolve the flame thickness with 10 grid cells, totaling 500 cells in the simulation domain.
-The inlet velocity is determined by the laminar flame speed obtained from Cantera to sustain the flame front within the domain.
+To achieve this, we sample from a single, 1D freely propagating premixed laminar flame of premixed 60\%NH$_3$/40\%CH$_4$ mixture with an equivalence ratio of 1.
+The unburnt gas temperature is set to 300 K, and the ambient pressure is 1 atm.
+The computational domain includes a premixed fuel/air mixture on one side and equilibrium states computed via Cantera on the other.
+The mesh consists of 500 cells, resolving the flame thickness with 10 grid points, and the inlet velocity is determined by the laminar flame speed to sustain the flame front.
+Simulations are conducted with a time step of $\Delta t = 1 \times 10^{-6}$ seconds over $2.5 \times 10^{-3}$ seconds, sampling data at every time step.
+This process generates an initial dataset of approximately 1,250,000 states.